 The muscle shirt is comfortable with the exception of the high neckline that some of us find confining.

 I rarely wear crew necks and muscle shirts because I don’t like the tightness around the neck.
-You can avoid this by wearing v-neck muscle shirt or a tank top.
+You can avoid this by wearing a v-neck muscle shirt or a tank top.

 Unfortunately, some manufacturers use heavy material or bulky collar lines.